ARA FC: 2018–present

 On 20 November 2018, AIFF nominated ARA for proposed inclusion in the 2018–19 2nd Division League.
 On 7 December, it was announced that ARA FC would be one of nine clubs to play that season.
 Thus the Ahmedabad-based club became the only team from the state competing in a domestic tier league.

-In their maiden I-League 2nd Division in the 2018–19 season, ARA finished on fourth place in Group A with 11 points in 8 matches as Lonestar Kashmir progressed to the final round.
+In their maiden I-League 2nd Division in the 2018–19 season, ARA finished in fourth place in Group A with 11 points in 8 matches as Lonestar Kashmir progressed to the final round.

-They were nominated for participating in the 2021 I-League Qualifiers, since emerging victorious in Gandhinagar Premier League.
+They were nominated for participating in the 2021 I-League Qualifiers, by virtue of emerging victorious in Gandhinagar Premier League.
 They began their journey with a 1–1 draw against Corbett FC on 5 October at the Bangalore Football Stadium but did not advanced to the final round.
 In February–March 2023, the club participated in Stafford Challenge Cup in Bangalore.
+In August 2023, ARA gained I-League 3 spot to compete in the inaugural edition.

 Home stadium

 ARA FC plays its home matches at the EKA Arena, which has a capacity of 20,000 spectators.
 The stadium is located in Kankaria Lake, Ahmedabad, and has additional 10,000 temporary seats on the pitch area.